Kit Downes: Biography

 Downes wrote 52 piano pieces for right-hand only in 2017 (having injured his left hand).
 He wrote one piece for every day of his recovery.

 Between November 2017 and March 2018, Downes was part of the musical ensemble that composed music and appeared on stage for the Royal National Theatre's production of 'Network' starring Bryan Cranston.

 In January 2018, Downes released his first solo record with ECM.
 'Obsidian' is a collection of solo organ works and is a musical response to volcanicity, slow processes that cause extreme reactions.
 A mixture of written and semi-scored/semi-improvised pieces, it focuses on the nuances and unique features of both smaller chamber organs local to rural Suffolk as well as larger grander instruments from bigger cities around the UK.
 It is both a study of extended techniques from instruments sometimes in states of disrepair, and a connection and adaptation of the improvised tradition of the instrument, exploring themes of duration, vibration and mechanics.

 Also in 2018, Downes worked with Aidan O'Rourke on his latest project – the mammoth tune-cycle '365'.
-Aidan wrote a tune every day for a year in response to a short story collection by James Robertson.
-The result is a major new body of 365 tunes which Aidan is recording solo and in duos with Downes, guitarist Sorren Maclean and harpist Esther Swift.
+O'Rourke wrote a tune every day for a year in response to a short story collection by James Robertson.
+The result is a major new body of 365 tunes which O'Rourke is recording solo and in duos with Downes, guitarist Sorren Maclean and harpist Esther Swift.
 365: Vol 1 was released in May 2018.
-365: Volume 2 will be released in August 2019.
+365: Volume 2 was released in August 2019.